deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task02/main.md

 You’ll know you’ve logged in successfully if you’re taken into a desktop environment in your browser, complete with programs like a Terminal Emulator, a File Browser, and a Web Browser.
 Feel free to click around to verify everything works.

-To complete this task, enter the <strong>hostname</strong> of the attack machine and hit “Submit.”
+To complete this task, enter the *hostname* of the attack machine and hit “Submit.”

 ## NOTES